sparrell/sFractals/examples/README.md

 For calibration purposes,
-here are the unscientifically measured run times for the various examples (eg so you'll not freak if when example 7 takes much longer.
+here are the unscientifically measured run times for the various examples (eg so you'll not freak if when example 7 takes much longer).

+This needs updating with the differnt methods of computing fractal data

 	Example 1 = 1s
 	Example 2 = 13s